kumu/docs/guides/clustering.md

 ## Activate clustering

-To set up your first cluster, click the Settings icon on the right side of the map to open the Basic Editor, and use the dropdown next to **Connect by** to select a field.
+To set up your first cluster, click the Settings icon <i class="fa fa-sliders"></i> on the right side of the map to open the Basic Editor, and use the dropdown next to **Connect by** to select a field.
 Every dataset is unique, but here are some ideas to get you started:

 **If your elements are people, cluster by...**
 * Tags